bomonike/bomonike.github.io/software-dev.md

 Editors such as Microsoft's Visual Studio Code include a Command-Line Terminal app that executes <strong>Shell</strong> scripts to manage the operating system.
 For example, shell commands download and install commands such as <strong>git</strong> to clone and push code changes to and from the GitHub.com website holding source code files.

-At the top of programming code are requests for <strong>download and install</strong> of 3rd-party <strong>packages</strong> so that their contents can be referenced within the code.
+At the top of programming code are requests for <strong>download and install</strong> the 3rd-party <strong>packages</strong> referenced within the code.

 &nbsp;

 <strong>C and C + +</strong> source code is <strong>compiled</strong> into Assembly code.<a target="_blank" href="https://www.youtube.com/watch?v=N2y6csonII4">*</a>

 As for Higher Level programming,
 <strong>Java and C sharp</strong> are also compiled, but the compiler generates <strong>Intermediate Language</strong> code that's independent of operating system.
-A <strong>Run-Time</strong> utility specific to each operating system translates the IL into commands specific to each operating system.
+A <strong>Runtime</strong> utility specific to each operating system translates the IL into commands specific to each operating system.

-<strong>Python</strong> code are <strong>Interpreted</strong> to be run by a <strong>Run-Time</strong> utility installed on each target operating system to issue commands specific to each operating system.
+<strong>Python</strong> code are <strong>Interpreted</strong> to be run by a <strong>Runtime</strong> utility installed on each target operating system to issue commands specific to each operating system.

 <strong>JavaScript</strong> is also interpreted, but browsers have that interpreter built-in.
 On servers, JavaScript is run using Node J S installed on each server.

 The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular because its compiler creates a standalone executable that includes the Go runtime.
 A different executable is created for each operating system.
-This means that those running Go are happy that they don't have the hassle of installing and maintaining a Go run-time on every server.
+This means that those running Go are happy that they don't have the hassle of installing and maintaining a Go runtime on every server.

+During the last decade, <strong>Low-Code/No-Code GUI</strong> enabled end-users to create code easier.
+<strong>RPA</strong> (Robotics Process Automation) automated how end-user type and click in the GUI.

 &nbsp;

 <strong>Artificial Intelligence</strong> has a different architecture. <a target="_blank" href="https://www.youtube.com/watch?v=qtuzVc0N5o0">Data Science</a> utilities filter, clean, and organize the <strong>corpus</strong> of <strong>multi-modal</strong> data for use by <strong>machine learning training</strong> which derive a <strong>model</strong> containing logic created from data rather than programming code.
 AI models are then referenced by executables making calls to Application Programming Interfaces (<strong>APIs</strong>).

-Programs doing the training can run much faster by using NVIDIA's <strong>CUDA</strong> package that enable parallel processing by <strong>GPU (Graphics Processor Units)</strong> and now
-<strong>TPUs (Tensor Processing Units)</strong> built specifically for machine learning work.
+Programs doing the training can run much faster by using parallel processing by <strong>GPU (Graphics Processor Units)</strong> and now <strong>TPUs (Tensor Processing Units)</strong> built specifically for machine learning work. using NVIDIA's <strong>CUDA</strong> package that enable

 The creation of <strong>LLMs (Large Language Models)</strong> and other recent advancements in algorithms enable applications to receive <strong>Natural Language</strong> prompts instead of a computer language.
 The ability of the computer to understand relationships among concepts enable it to generate new poems and music videos.
 Over time, LLMs are created with larger <strong>context windows</strong> to insert more customized data for results more relevant to the requestor.